 Ahab isn’t the only person who gets to look a whale eye to eye.
 Head to Magdalena Bay where you can have a close encounter with a Gray Whale – so close you can touch it.
+In Magdalena Bay whales watch you – giving you a whole new way to do whale watching!
 If there is such a thing as being too close to a whale while whale watching, this might have been it.

 The Gray Whale migration covers 10,000 miles from feeding grounds in Alaska’s Bering Sea to mating/nursing grounds in Mexico.
 It’s the longest trek of any mammal.
 And for some unknown reason, when they arrive in Mexico’s Magdalena Bay, they are in a good mood.
 Maybe it’s the sex, or the joy of being a new mother – who knows; but they are in such a great mood that they like to interact with you.